veralfre/WeloDiscordBot/README.md

 #Commands
--By sending a private message:
+- By sending a private message:
   - !join instantInvite : Make the bot join your channel to manage it.
   - !echo text : The bot does echo back the message

--By sending a pubblic message:
+- By sending a pubblic message:
   - To be implemented.